Advertisement

 Summary

 Loading doses of creatine can cause water retention in muscle cells, which can lead to temporary bloat and weight gain.
-However, this shouldn't be an issue for those who take 3-5 grams a day.
+However, this shouldn't be an issue after a week or so.

 Other perspectives on supplemental creatine